 - If you are doing a major project that you think might be used to fulfill requirements in more than one course, get approval from both instructors first.

-If any of this is unclear, you can find comprehensive information about Academic Integrity in your Handbook of Rights and Responsibilities that you received at Orientation, or you can ask your instructors or Student Services for clarification at any time.
+If any of this is unclear, you can find comprehensive information about Academic Integrity in your Handbook of Rights and Responsibilities that you received at Orientation, or you can ask your instructors or the Office of Academic Affairs and Student Experience for clarification at any time.